cuba-platform/rich-search-addon/README.md

 ## Known issues

-1. Search field has not to be cleaned after choosing value [PL-10046](https://youtrack.haulmont.com/issue/PL-10046)
-1. Unable to customize the drop-down menu for adding strategy groups [PL-9134](https://youtrack.haulmont.com/issue/PL-9134)
 1. Limit the amount of input should be accounted for each strategy separately (No task, discussion need)
 1. Add xml declaration for specific strategy params (No task, discussion need)
 1. Add keyboard shortcuts for component and settings (No task, discussion need)